serhii-londar/slparser/README.md

 [parser registerClass:[Avatars class]];
 ```

-Than you can use it in next way to parse json into model:
+Then you can use it in the following way for parsing json into model:

 ```
 NSDictionary *json = ... // From network, from file...